rpuntaie/blog/cryptocurrency_as_money.rst

   - Products of higher level move slower and have a higher price (mass).
   - The economic pricing hierarchy builds on top of basic living cost.

+.. note:: energy = information / time

+  And action = information.
+  This is basically my interpretation of physics.
+  See my blog on `evolution <https://rolandpuntaier.blogspot.com/2019/01/evolution.html>`__, but since then I realized that information cannot exist without values "happening", i.e. information and time are the same and so energy is basically the relative clock rate, or frequency.

 .. {money, pricing}

 money, pricing